The IGOs, NGOs, and U.S. government agencies described below are key players in the global struggle against cyber crime.

 - Anti-Phishing Working Group (APWG)

 This international industry association combats phishing and email spoofing through the development of data standards and model response systems and protocols.
-Click on the Resources tab to access articles, technical white papers, and quarterly reports on trends in phishing activity.
+Use the Research Menu on the main men bar at the top of the homepage to access quarterly reports on phishing trends and research papers.

 This international non-profit organization, based in London and Geneva, tracks cyber threats (spam, phishing, malware, and botnets) and provides real time, actionable threat intelligence to network operators, corporations, and security vendors.
 It also works with law enforcement agencies worldwide to identify spam and malware sources.